jrgtt/escl/docs/commands.md

 # commands

-To understand which commands you have access inside `escli`, you need to understand what methods your client can call.
+To understand which commands you have access inside `escl`, you need to understand what methods your client can call.
 This is directly bounded to how your client was created in [setting up client](setting-up-client.md) section and which version are you using.